jesse-zwd/Go-Backend/README.md

-# The backend in Go
+# A backend in Go

 This is a backend in Go using Gin, Postgresql.